 1. MIA Family Members

-2. Friends That You Haven't Heard From in Years
+2. Friends You Haven't Heard From in Years

-If you're hoping to rectify some of your friendships with people that you have grown apart from or no longer speak to frequently, you may have a desire to invite them to your wedding to make this happen.
-But your wedding will be a day and night that you are incredibly busy and have many guests to say hello to and talk to.
-Your wedding is not the best place to fix friendships.
+If you're hoping to rectify some of your friendships with people you've grown apart from or no longer speak to frequently, you may feel inclined to invite them to your wedding to make this happen.
+But between mingling with all your other guests and squeezing in some one-on-one time with your new spouse, your wedding is far too busy an event to attempt to mend any broken relationships.

 3. Work Friends

-Just because you share a cubicle area with a person at work or you eat lunch with them on occasion doesn't mean they have to make your guest list — especially if you're keeping your wedding small.
+Just because you share a cubicle with a person at work or you eat lunch with them on occasion doesn't mean they have to make your guest list—especially if you're keeping your wedding small.
 Instead, plan a work happy hour to celebrate.

 4. Wedding Invites from Long Ago

-If you have anyone on your guest list that you are inviting just because they invited you to their wedding years ago, do yourself a favor and cross them off.
-Unless they are still good friends of yours, there is no obligation to invite them to your celebration.
+If you have anyone on your guest list you're inviting just because they invited you to their own wedding years ago, do yourself a favor and cross them off.
+Unless they're still good friends of yours, there's no obligation to invite them to your celebration.

-They may live next to you, but your close proximity doesn't equal you buying them dinner on your big day.
+They may live next to you, but your close proximity doesn't mean buying them dinner on your big day.
 Unless you're super friendly with them on the regular, don't feel obligated.
-If you feel like it may get awkward not to invite them or you feel you need to acknowledge the elephant in the room in passing, just inform them that you wanted to keep the celebration small.
+If you're worried it may get awkward not to invite them or you feel you need to acknowledge the elephant in the room in passing, just inform them that you wanted to keep the celebration small.

 6. Friends With a Track Record

-If you have a friend that is infamous as an unruly wedding guest — or is always getting kicked out of bars and clubs, you may want to consider cutting them from your list.
-If they're a non-negotiable on the invite list, make sure to have a discussion with them pre-wedding for some ground rules (or just hire extra security who can swoop in if assistance is needed).
+If you have that one friend who's infamous as an unruly wedding guest or is always getting kicked out of bars and clubs, you may want to consider cutting them from your list.
+If they're a nonnegotiable on the invite list, make sure to have a discussion with them pre-wedding for some ground rules (or hire extra security who can swoop in if assistance is needed).